 Learn to recognize self-defeating thought patterns and replace them with more positive affirmations.
 The only way to stop feeling like an imposter is to stop thinking of yourself as one.

 Don’t Seek Perfection

 Stop believing that if you don’t excel at every facet of your job that you’re a failure at all of it.
-Facing challenges and losses is a key part of growth, so recognise that you don’t have to be good at everything.
+Facing challenges and losses is a key part of growth, so recognize that you don’t have to be good at everything.

 Know You Are Not Alone

 Imposter syndrome tends to be the domain of overachievers, while underachievers tend to internalize less when faced with failure.
 If you’re constantly worried about not being good enough, chances are you’re in good company – most successful people constantly overanalyze themselves!

 About the author: Established in 1999, The Instant Group is a global flexible workspace specialist.
 Underpinned by unrivaled expertise, Instant tailors unique solutions to help businesses of all sizes to grow, drive savings or gain invaluable insight.
 With offices in London, Berlin, Dallas, New York, Hong Kong, and Sydney, The Instant Group employs more than 100 experts and has clients in 113 countries.